marticztn/IUACR-Release/README.md

 4. Done :)

 <b> Note: All packages listed above can be installed with pip in PowerShell (Windows) or Terminal (MacOS)
-after the installation of Python (usage: pip install colorama) Unzip all the files you downloaded from GitHub to single folder on your desktop. </b>
+after the installation of Python (usage: pip install your_package_name) Unzip all the files you downloaded from GitHub to single folder on your desktop. </b>

 =================================================================